deepinv/deepinv/docs/source/user_guide/reconstruction/distributed.rst

 1. **Patch Extraction**: Image is split into overlapping patches
 2. **Distributed Processing**: Patches are distributed across processes
 3. **Parallel Denoising**: Each process denoises its local patches
-4. **Reconstruction**: Patches are blended back into full image with smooth transitions
+4. **Reconstruction**: Patches are blended back into full image, each rank has access to the full output

 Tiling Parameters
 ~~~~~~~~~~~~~~~~~